- Academy Color Encoding System (ACES)

 - Input Display Transform (IDT)

-- Why do we get an extra bounce ?
+- Why do we get a better global illumination ?

 - IDT (Input Display Transform) description